What is Azure?

 Once logged in, look to the menu on the left side of your screen and click on “Azure Active Directory” and then “Enterprise applications”.

 In the Enterprise applications overview, click “+ New application”.

 This will take you through to ‘Browse Azure AD Gallery’.
 Select the ‘Create your own application’ option.

-Enter ‘Really Simple Systems’ as the name of your app and make sure you have the ‘Integrate any other application you don’t find in the gallery (Non-gallery)’ option selected.
+Enter ‘SpotlerCRM’ as the name of your app and make sure you have the ‘Integrate any other application you don’t find in the gallery (Non-gallery)’ option selected.